AyrtonB/JAPSI/site/content/_index.md

 ---
 title: Independent.
 Experienced.
 Professional.
-subtitle: JA Professional Services are an independent consultancy specialising in all sectors of renewable energy, bringing over 30 years of industry experience
+subtitle: JA Professional Services are an independent consultancy specialising in renewables, and bringing over 30 years of energy industry experience
 image: img/energy_cover.png
 about:
   heading: About Us